Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Introduction

-Following Clauser’s formulation of the equilibrium criterion, Zagarola \& Smits (\citeyear{Zagarola_Smits_1998}) proposed a new scaling for TBLs, known as Zagarola-Smits scaling, which achieves better self-similarity in velocity profiles.
-A corresponding PG parameter is soon introduced by Maciel \etal (\citeyear{Maciel_Rossignol_Lemay_2006}) as $\beta _{ZS}$, used to characterize the local effect of PG.
-Meantime, Castillo \& George (\citeyear{Castillo_George_2001}) also introduced a new PG parameter $\Lambda$ in TBLs to characterize the equilibrium states.
-They argue that $\Lambda$ can be classifed into three values, leading to three velocity deficit profiles.
-Most recently, Wei \& Knopp (\citeyear{Wei_Knopp_2023}) also introduced a new outer scaling based on maximum Reynolds shear stress location for the mean momentum equation in APG TBLs.
-The above new works made great efforts in capturing more detailed features of the flow field and are increasingly adopted in recent studies.
+Following Clauser’s formulation of the equilibrium criterion, \cite{Zagarola_Smits_1998} proposed a new scaling for TBLs, known as Zagarola-Smits scaling, which achieves better self-similarity in velocity profiles.
+A corresponding PG parameter was later introduced by \cite{Maciel_Rossignol_Lemay_2006} as $\beta _{ZS}$, used to characterize the local effect of PG.
+Around the same time, \cite{Castillo_George_2001} also introduced a new PG parameter $\Lambda$ in TBLs to characterize the equilibrium states.
+They argue that $\Lambda$ takes three characteristic values, leading to three velocity deficit profiles.
+Most recently, \cite{Wei_Knopp_2023} also proposed a new outer scaling based on maximum Reynolds shear stress location.
+The above new works have significantly advanced the characterization of detailed flow features, and have been increasingly adopted in recent studies.
 However, due to their complexity, the present theoretical analysis adopts the relatively simple Clauser pressure gradient parameter $\beta$ as the primary descriptor.

 Two widely studied equilibrium cases of wall-bounded turbulence are turbulent channel flows and zero-pressure-gradient (ZPG) TBLs.
 Specifically, channel flows possess streamwise translational symmetry, and ZPG TBLs have a constant $\beta=0$, which clearly meets Clauser's equilibrium condition.
 Extensive studies on these two equilibrium flows provide a solid foundation for the present investigation of the more general, non-equilibrium, APG TBLs.